Grilled Antipasti Pizza

-I decided to make it the first time because there is always someone who is hungry and it’s just a little to early to add the meat to the grill – it was a great antipasti starter.
+I decided to make grilled antipasti pizza this weekend since everyone was looking for snacks and it’s just a little to early to add the meat to the grill – grilled pizza was a hit.

 Antipasti is the plural for antipasto which is usually a platter of cold foods to be eaten before a meal.
 For my grilled antipasti pizza I used cold foods that are often found on an antipasto platter.

 In our family these few items are always in our fridge or pantry – roasted peppers, artichoke hearts, salami, olives and grape tomatoes – the salami is one item we buy when needed but someone is always asking for it so we have it often.

 I’m already a little tired of having grilled meats and the summer just started.
 So I’ve been looking for other things to grill and I came up with a grilled antipasti pizza.
 It was a big hit so I’ve already made this grilled pizza 3 times and finally came up with toppings that everyone liked and heated up nicely on the grill.

 The one thing to keep in mind if you grill pizza dough is that the dough will cook in just a few minutes.
 My first grilled pizza was a bit “crispy” to say the least, but we ate it and enjoyed the crunch.